 He bristled, however, if anyone lumped him into the “bleeding heart liberal” category.
-His human rights ideas aligned more closely with the new liberals, but he thought that they were just as dangerous when extreme.
+His human rights ideas aligned more closely with the new liberals, but he didn’t like any extremes.
 He hated spending a dime on anything that he didn’t think was absolutely necessary.

 Over the years that followed, my father was deeply troubled by President Johnson’s escalation of the Vietnam War, and while he recognized President Nixon’s intelligence, he was repulsed by his personality.
 After Watergate, he was thoroughly disgusted with the Washington establishment and he voted for Shirley Chisholm.

 My father, once a Republican, always conservative, voted for an African-American woman for President in 1972. _______________________________

 In 1993 my parents came to visit me in Los Angeles.
 Before they left Iowa I had mentioned to them that Sylvester Stallone had just negotiated 20 million dollars for a single movie.
 I think I told them that to bolster their own hopes for me after so many ups and downs in my career.

 My parents got lost in downtown LA before finding their way to my West Hollywood apartment and in their journey they had accidentally “toured” east LA and west of downtown.
 They witnessed poverty and homeless people under bridges and on the off ramps in a way they hadn’t before.